 I use this method almost all the time when making recipes that call for cooked chicken.
 If you decide to use this method, just make sure you account for the Points that the added olive oil would make.
 It’s typically about 1 extra Point per serving.

 Before you head off into the kitchen to simmer up your own homemade matzo ball soup, I want to leave you with a few extra tips that will help you sharpen your skills.
-And so that you can learn how to make the best matzo ball soup that is sure to deliver that warm, cozy, and comforting feeling.
+And so that you can learn how to make the best matzo ball soup that is sure to deliver a warm, cozy, and comforting feeling.

 TIPS FOR MAKING MATZO BALL SOUP